SLarkworthy/MyMediaTracker/spec.md

 -make more seeds and fix case of current category seeds -alphabatize media show page
 -add before actions in controller
+-add validation so user cannot add multiple experiences to one media

 stretch goals:
 -let people add a media from their profile page